-Twitter Is Trolling Sean Hannity For How Bad His Donald Trump Jr. Interview Is
+Twitter Is Trolling Hannity For His Donald Trump Jr Interview

 In the continuing saga that is Donald Trump Jr.'s worst week ever, Fox News talking head Sean Hannity hosted President Trump's eldest son on his show Tuesday night to allow Trump Jr. to defend himself against accusations that he colluded with Russia in the election.

 While it might not seem like the best idea to publicly discuss possible collusion and treason -- at least not without a lawyer present -- Trump Jr. did it anyways, and Twitter had a lot to say.